Bitterness describes prolonged anger and resentment toward people or entities that you believe have wronged you.

 - Savor the little things — a cup of tea, the sun shining, a call from a friend.

 When you’re living mindfully, there’s no room for bitterness and negativity.
-You’re too busy absorbed in the moment.
+You’re too busy and absorbed in the moment.

-Step 11.
-Develop Gratitude
+11. Practice Daily Gratitude

 A grateful heart is a healing balm for bitterness.
 While bitterness poisons one’s joy and outlook, gratitude reinforces positivity and self-awareness.
 It puts in stark relief how much you take for granted in life when you are bitter.